fusionpbx/fusionpbx-install.sh/README.md

 ```
 ### Devuan
 If you like Debian but rather not bother with systemd, Devuan is a "drop in" replacement.
-Version 1 is bassed on Jessie.
-So you will find the same packages available.
+Version 1 is bassed on Jessie, so you will find the same packages available.
 Please note that the source installation and installation on ARM is not fully tested.

 ```sh